 Record or "as-built" drawings provide information regarding location and attributes of the water and sewer systems installed.
 This information is essential for the maintenance, repair, and operation of the water distribution and wastewater collection systems.
-Prior to placing sewer lines in-service, a set of record drawings must be submitted to NCDWR, along with the engineer's certification of public sewer.
+Prior to placing sewer lines in-service, a set of record drawings must be submitted to NCDWR, along with the engineer's certification.
 OWASA will submit record drawings to NCDWR.
 Blue line or similar prints should be submitted for review prior to submitting reproducible mylar drawings.
 Record drawings must be submitted with sufficient lead-time to allow OWASA to review the drawings.
+Asbuilts shall include the final Easement Encroachment for recordation with the County Registrar.